Showing posts with label FAQ. Show all posts

 • Required: Attend the auction with 10% of your max bid price in cash or cashier's check made out to the commissioner.
 When you arrive, you will privately show your check to the commissioner prior to bidding so they know you are eligible to bid.
 (If you win, be sure to ask for a receipt from the commissioner when you hand over your funds.)

-• Suggested: Due all due diligence!
+• Suggested: Do all due diligence!

 • Obtain a fact sheet from the commissioner (handed out at open houses.)